 This bonsai has been in cultivation since 1987.

-The Blue Atlas Formal Cascade style bonsai at right has been in cultivation since 1960.
+The Blue Atlas Formal Cascade style bonsai below has been in cultivation since 1960.

 Cascade style demands that the tree grows below the base of the container while the apex (or top) appears in an upright formation.
 A deep sided pot is used for this style.
 Cascade style mimics the way a tree might grow in nature if it clung to the side of a cliff.